klaviyo/klaviyo-react-native-sdk/README.md

 ## Requirements

-For initial beta release, the SDK was developed and tested against the latest minor release of React Native (0.73+).
+The SDK was developed and tested against the latest minor release of React Native (0.73+).
 We are actively testing and expanding support to the latest patch releases of recent minor versions of React Native.

 ### React Native